rustanlys/rupta/README.md

 * `dump-pts`: Outputs the points-to analysis results.
 * `dump-mir`: Outputs the MIR for all reachable functions.

-Note: RUPTA requires considerable computational and memory resources to analyze a large Rust project.
+Note: RUPTA requires substantial computational and memory resources to analyze large Rust projects.

 ## LOG